GilbertPan97/MaskRCNN-Pytorch/deploy/onnx_cpp/README.md

 4. The compiled executable and library outputs can be found in folder `version_*`.

+Note: The ModelPredict library relies on the onnxruntime 1.12.1 inference engine for execution.
+For detailed information about the library's APIs, please refer to [page](./Doxygen/html/index.html).

 ## Contributing

 Contributions are welcome for this repository.
 Fork the repository, make your changes, and submit a pull request.
 Please ensure that your changes are compatible with onnxruntime version 1.12.1.